jusubu/adwel/readme.md

 2. In the 'folders' section, specify a 'base_directory'.
 This directory will serve as the location for your database, downloaded files, and log file.
 3. Copy files from the '_init' directory.
 This step will create the 'download' and 'backup' folders and copy an empty database.
 Be careful not to overwrite any existing data.
 4. Create a VPN connection with the same name entered in the 'vpn' section of the 'socomec.ini' file.

+## Using the Scraper

+To use the scraper, follow these steps:
+1. Run the 'startscraper.sh' script.
+2. The script downloads csv-files, processes them, saves the information to the database and sends a mail with the latest results.
+3. If there are files on the ftp-server, the script finishes in about 30 seconds.
+The scripts logs errors, warnings and information to the log-file.
+4. Optional, but recommended: add the script to a task scheduler or crontab for automated execution.

 # some notes to myself